copper-leaf/kudzu/README.md

 This simple grammar will match an input string like `one two 1234 asdf 56 qwerty 7890`, and demonstrates how complex parsers can be built from smaller ones, and introduces several of the important built-in parses available.
-Below is a description of some of these parser types.
+Below is a description of some of these parser types (browse source for all available parsers)

 - `LetterParser`: Consumes a single letter from the input, as recognized by Kotlin's `char.isLetter()`
 - `DigitParser`: Consumes a single digit from the input, as recognized by Kotlin's `char.isDigit()`